 NOTE: Staff members can scribe notes if writing is not a camper’s strong point.

-Generally, campers are not allowed to call home.
-In our experience, telephone conversations can often be more detrimental than helpful – calls can increase homesickness, and talking with family members can prevent campers from tapping into the support system at camp.
-Families, however, are welcome to call the Camp Director at any time to receive an update.
+Generally, campers are not allowed to call home as a method to stay in touch.
+In our experience, telephone conversations can often be more detrimental than helpful – calls with family members can prevent campers from tapping into the support system at camp.
+Calls are only done on a case-by-case basis as arranged with the Camp Director.
+Families, however, are welcome to call the Camp Director at any time to receive an update on their camper’s stay.

 How does medication work at camp?